 Operating Costs and Expenses by Business Segment

-Year ended December 31, 2022 ear ended cember 31, 2021 ear ended cember 31, 2020
+Year ended December 31, 2023 er 31, December 31, Year ended December 31, 2021

-Gulf Coast terminals \$ 23,550 \$ 22,541 \$ 20,946
+Gulf Coast terminals \$ 24,426 \$ 23,550 \$ 22,541

-Midwest terminals 1,856 2,222 2,942
+Midwest terminals 1,917 1,856 2,222

-Brownsville terminals 10,240 9,310 9,749
+Brownsville terminals 9,898 10,240 9,310

-River terminals 6,681 6,681 6,328 5,777
+River terminals 6,777 6,681 6,328

-Southeast terminals 25,754 24,319 23,498
+Southeast terminals 26,475 25,754 24,319

-West Coast terminals 34,794 31,732 31,281
+West Coast terminals 36,721 34,794 31,732

-Central services 15,761 14,649 13,824
+Central services 18,483 15,761 14,649

-Operating costs and expenses \$ 118,636 \$ 111,101 \$ 108,017
+Operating costs and expenses \$ 124,697 \$ 118,636 \$ 111,101

 General and administrative expenses cover the costs of corporate functions such as legal, accounting, treasury, insurance administration and claims processing, information technology, human resources, credit, payroll, taxes and other corporate services.
 General and administrative expenses also include third party accounting costs associated with annual and quarterly reports and tax return preparation and distribution, and legal fees.
-The general and administrative expenses for the years ended December 31, 2022, 2021 and 2020 were approximately \$29.5 million, \$24.8 million and \$23.1 million, respectively.
+The general and administrative expenses for the years ended December 31, 2023, 2022 and 2021 were approximately \$28.9 million, \$29.5 million and \$24.8 million, respectively.
 The increase in general and administrative expenses for the year ended December 31, 2022 is primarily attributable to higher inflation, compensation costs and legal costs.
-The increase in general and administrative expenses for the year ended December 31, 2021 is primarily attributable to higher incentive compensation costs.

 Insurance expenses include charges for insurance premiums to cover costs of insuring activities such as property, casualty, pollution, automobile, directors' and officers' liability, and other insurable risks.
-For the years ended December 31, 2022, 2021 and 2020, insurance expense was approximately \$6.3 million, \$6.3 million and \$5.8 million, respectively.
+For the years ended December 31, 2023, 2022 and 2021, insurance expense was approximately \$6.8 million, \$6.3 million and \$6.3 million, respectively.

 Deferred compensation expense includes expense associated with awards granted to certain employees who provide service to us that vest over future service periods.
-The expense associated with deferred compensation awards was approximately \$3.8 million, \$15.8 million and \$2.2 million for the years ended December 31, 2022, 2021 and 2020, respectively.
-The increase in deferred compensation expense for the year ended December 31, 2021 is primarily attributable to our indirect parent company, Pike Petroleum Holdings, LLC, repurchasing and cancelling class B units that were granted by Pike West Coast Holdings, LLC prior to the Pacific Northwest Contribution for approximately \$12.5 million.
+The expense associated with deferred compensation awards was approximately \$4.3 million, \$3.8 million and \$15.8 million for the years ended December 31, 2023, 2022 and 2021, respectively.
+The decrease in deferred compensation expense for the year ended December 31, 2022 is primarily attributable to our indirect parent company, Pike Petroleum Holdings, LLC, repurchasing and cancelling class B units that were granted by Pike West Coast Holdings, LLC prior to the Pacific Northwest Contribution for approximately \$12.5 million.
 The cash payment for the repurchase and cancellation of the class B units was made by Pike Petroleum Holdings, LLC, accordingly we have accounted for this as a non-cash transaction in our consolidated statements of equity and consolidated statements of cash flows.

-Depreciation and amortization expenses for the years ended December 31, 2022, 2021 and 2020 was approximately \$71.1 million, \$68.5 million and \$66.0 million, respectively.
-The increase in depreciation and amortization expense for the years ended December 31, 2022 and 2021 is primarily attributable to placing terminal expansion projects in service.
+Depreciation and amortization expenses for the years ended December 31, 2023, 2022 and 2021 was approximately \$70.9 million, \$71.1 million and \$68.5 million, respectively.
+The increase in depreciation and amortization expenses for the year ended December 31, 2022 is primarily attributable to placing terminal expansion projects in service.

-Interest expense for the years ended December 31, 2022, 2021 and 2020 was approximately \$52.3 million, \$42.7 million and \$46.1 million, respectively.
-Interest expense for the years ended December 31, 2022, 2021 and 2020 is offset by an unrealized gain on interest rate swap agreements of approximately \$16.0 million, \$1.8 million and \$0.4 million, respectively.
-The increase in interest expense for the year ended December 31, 2022 is primarily attributable to increased debt related to the Pacific Northwest Contribution on November 17, 2021 and increases in LIBOR based interest rates.
-The decrease in interest expense for the year ended December 31, 2021 is primarily attributable to decreases in LIBOR based interest rates.
+Interest expense for the years ended December 31, 2023, 2022 and 2021 was approximately \$100 million, \$52.3 million and \$42.7 million, respectively.
+Interest expense for the years ended December 31, 2023, 2022 and 2021, is impacted by an unrealized gain (loss) on interest rate swap agreements of approximately (\$2.9) million, \$16.0 million and \$1.8 million, respectively.
+The increase in interest expense for the year ended December 31, 2023 is attributable to increased debt related to a \$75 million distribution to TLP Finance Holdings, LLC for debt service in February 2023 and increases in interest rates.
+The increase in interest expense for the year ended December 31, 2022 is primarily attributable to increased debt related to the Pacific Northwest Contribution on November 17, 2021 and increases in interest rates.